pdefusco/MLOps_Patterns_1_Model_Factory/README.md

-# MLOps Patterns 1: Model Factory
+# MLOps Patterns: Model Factory

 # This project is WIP